 Academically, resident pastors read and consider significant books, articles, and topics.
 Discussion helps shape teaching, preaching, church leadership, and caring for souls.
 The experience models the importance of lifelong learning throughout ministry.

 Daily ministry integrates resident pastors into all St. Paul pastoral work.
 They encounter all the important facets of congregational life: worship planning and leadership, evangelism, communication, adult discipleship, mission, ministries with children and youth, pastoral care, and counseling.

 Special attention is given to collegiality, continuing education opportunities, and special projects designed by each resident pastor.

 A Residency Team of parishioners walks alongside the young pastors through their entire two-year ministry at St. Paul.
 These companions offer friendship, congregational insight, critical feedback, and support.

 Funded by an innovative grant

 The Lilly Endowment Inc. of Indianapolis invited St. Paul to apply for its innovative Transition into Ministry grant program.
 Salaries, benefits, and other program costs are funded through this grant, in addition to money raised by the congregation.

 St. Paul is privileged to be the only Lutheran church in the country currently hosting a Pastoral Residency Program.
 The church’s first residency group served 2006-2008.
-Pastor Amy Diller arrived in August 2015 and will serve through summer 2017.
-Applications for the next cohort, to begin in August 2017, will be accepted beginning in Fall 2016, with an application deadline of December 31, 2016.
+Pastors Kelsey Fitting-Snyder and Joshua Kestner arrived in August 2017 and will serve through summer 2019.
+Applications for the next cohort, to begin in August 2019, will be accepted beginning in Fall 2018, with an application deadline of December 31, 2018.